 Tired of renting?
 Affordable homeownership may be right for you.
 Habitat partners with people to help them build a place they can call home.
 Homeowners work alongside volunteers to help build their own homes, which they then purchase with an affordable mortgage.

 Applications are currently closed.
-To be notified when they are about to close or open in the future, visit the “Own a Home” page and sign-up to receive emails.
+To be notified when they are about to close or open in the future, subscribe to our email list below.

 Do you currently live in inadequate housing?

 Are you living with family or friends because you do not have a home of your own?

 Are you willing to help build your home and help build houses for others?

 Do you have income sufficient to pay a no-profit, no-interest mortgage?

 If you answered “yes,” a Habitat for Humanity home may be right for you!
 Habitat for Humanity offers an opportunity for families who would not typically qualify for a conventional mortgage to become homeowners.

 Mortgages for Habitat Homes

 No profit is made and no interest is added to the mortgage.